Directors/Instructors

 Personal

 Mr. Beard has lived most of his life in Oakland County and grew up in Clawson, Michigan.
-He presently lives in Springfield Township with his wife and their three children, who all play string instruments – cello and violins – and sing.
-Mr. & Mrs. Beard have homeschooled their children for nine years.
+He presently lives in Oakland County with his wife.
+Mr. & Mrs. Beard have homeschooled their children for eighteen years, graduating all 3 who have graduated college and grad school after attending OHMI for all of their homeschool years.
+Mr. Beard likes to read and go traveling in his RV Serenade in his spare time.

 Mrs. Cherub Beard — Program Administrator/Choir Director